-Personal Computer Os Support –
+Personal Computer OS Support – cis292 (3 credits)

 This course is an introduction to the fundamentals of personal computer operating systems for computer software configuration, file management, performance monitoring, optimization, maintenance, recovery, and security.

 Troubleshooting, Maintaining, and Upgrading Operating Systems

 - Describe troubleshooting techniques for operating system-related problems.

 - Compare the process of upgrading an operating system to an original installation.